Carbon Neutral Waste Management: Would You Be Interested?

 The basic principal behind a carbon neurtral waste management service is pretty straight-forward.
 You basically would plant enough trees to counteract the emissions at landfill from your waste.

 Obviously the complications in calculating how much carbon you need to absorb is difficult – and depends on your waste i.e. is it food waste, paper etc, where you are located, which landfill you use and how the waste breaks down in the landfill.
 For example – landfills release methane which is a much more potent greenhouse gas than carbon.
+See a blog here on sustainable packaging.

 For an example – if we take a small business that has 1 240 litre wheelie bin collected every week.